POLITICAL SCIENCE CSS SYLLABUS

 Political Science CSS Syllabus 2026 (200 Marks) – Ultimate FPSC Easy & Complete Guide

-Political Science is a high scoring optional subject in the CSS exam conducted by FPSC.
-Political Science CSS Syllabus overlaps with other important compulsory subjects such as Current affairs and Pakistan affairs.
+Political Science is a high-scoring optional subject in the CSS exam conducted by FPSC.
+The Political Science CSS Syllabus overlaps with other important compulsory subjects, such as Current Affairs and Pakistan Affairs.

 POLITICAL SCIENCE PAPER I – (Marks: 100)